 As the disease worsens, you may start to find yourself out of breath during tasks that used to be easy, such as climbing a few stairs or walking short distances.
 Without treatment, it can get to a point where you find it difficult to get out of bed and shower in the morning due to severe breathlessness.
 Take a 2-minute lung test here.

 THE GOOD NEWS is that there are treatment options for COPD to slow down the disease and improve your quality of life.
 The best thing you can do, however, is quit smoking.
-Try the free My QuitBuddy app or check out some other quit methods here.
+Smoking cessation is the most important intervention to prevent the worsening of COPD.

 If you have a persistent cough, bring up phlegm/mucous on a regular basis or find yourself out of breath more often than your mates, visit your GP for a lung health check.